SahilParab269/694_Group20-SQL_Code_0-_Project---Expense-Tracker/README.md

 ## Install Backend Dependencies

-Go to 'backend' folder , open the command prompt and run: npm install
+Go to 'backend' folder , open the command prompt and run: \n npm install
 This installs all required Node.js packages defined in package.json in the backend folder.